SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

 Node pipelines
 --------------

-Either :py:func:`~spikeinterface.sortingcomponents.peak_detection.detect_peaks()` and
+Both :py:func:`~spikeinterface.sortingcomponents.peak_detection.detect_peaks()` and
 :py:func:`~spikeinterface.sortingcomponents.peak_localization.localize_peaks()` need to walk throughout the entire recording traces.
 So this make reading traces and computing the preprocessing twice : this can be very slow!
-Hopefully, there is an internal machinery to avoid the 2 times traces reading : :py:func:`~spikeinterface.core.run_node_pipeline()`
+Luckily, there is an internal machinery to avoid the 2 times traces reading : :py:func:`~spikeinterface.core.run_node_pipeline()`

-The *node pipeline* is api that run in parallel some *nodes* on all traces chunks and perform computation like **peak detection**, **peak localization**, **svd featuring**, ...
+The *node pipeline* is an API that runs user-selected *nodes* in parallel on all traces' chunks and performs computations like
+**peak detection**, **peak localization**, **svd featuring**, ...

-Here a small example that make peak detection and localization at once.
+Here is a small example that does peak detection and localization at once.
-In the following, please note that there is a in middle node that do not output final results : the local waveforms extractor.
+In the following, please note that there is a middle node that does not output final results : the local waveforms extractor.